stlalpha/vision-2-bbs/README.md

 ## Do You Need Any Help With This?
 Yes.
 I need all the help.
 Are you oddly interested in esoteric early 90s pre-internet bbs software and art?
 Cool.
 Contact me and let's work together.
-[STLAlpha](mailto:stlalpha@vision2bbs.com?subject=[GitHub] ViSiON/2 BBS Source)
+[Contact me](mailto:stlalpha@vision2bbs.com) and lets work together.
+Or don't and just send pull requests.
+It'll be great either way.

 ## So where does it stand today?